Landau (Pfalz) Hauptbahnhof: History

 The history of the station begins in 1855, when the Palatine Maximilian Railway was opened on the Neustadt–Landau–Winden–Wissembourg route.
 In 1872, a new station building was built in the Romanesque revival style, replacing the original timber building.
 In the same year, the Lower Queich Valley Railway (Untere Queichtalbahn) was opened from Germersheim to Landau.
-The Queich Valley Railway (Queichtalbahn), connecting Landau, Annweiler, Biebermühle and Zweibrücken, was opened in 1874/5.
+The Landau–Rohrbach railway (also known as the Queichtalbahn—"Queich Valley Railway"), connecting Landau, Annweiler, Biebermühle and Zweibrücken, was opened in 1874/5.

 Long distance trains ran in all directions, on the Amsterdam–Bingerbrück–Bad Kreuznach–Neustadt–Landau–Strasbourg–Basel route and on the Munich–Ulm–Stuttgart–Bruchsal–Germersheim–Landau–Biebermühle–Zweibrücken–Saarbrücken route.

 In 1898 the branch line to Herxheim was opened.
 The Palatine Overland Railway (Pfälzer Oberlandbahn), an overland tramway (interurban) running from Neustadt to Landau, was completed in 1913 to the station, but it was closed to Landau in 1953.

 The station building was completely destroyed in World War II.
 A temporary structure existed for several years until the current station building was built.
 In the early 1980s, the Lower Queich Valley Railway and the branch line to Herxheim were closed.
 In the 1990s, the operations depot and the smaller marshalling yard were closed.

 In 2010, the station was renovated, the platforms was modernised and lifts were installed.